liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 Although Liberland does not impose specific regulations regarding the methods, currencies, or reporting of payments, conducting business transactions on the Liberland blockchain is advisable as it is good for Liberland's further development, particularly when engaging in legally binding contracts.

-Assets that are currently available on Liberland blockchain are LLM, LLD and stablecoins like LLEUR and USDT.
+Assets that are currently available on Liberland blockchain are LLM, LLD and stablecoins like USDT.
 While Bitcoin and other cryptocurrencies are accepted, it's important to note that they operate on their respective blockchains, separate from Liberland Blockchain.

 Nevertheless, 'wrapped' versions of these cryptocurrencies can be accessed via bridges, allowing, for instance, for transactions in 'bitcoin stablecoins' within the Liberland Blockchain ecosystem.